Calling Test

 1. Stop Apologizing for Your Wiring

-You do not need to apologize for being sensitive, intense, quiet, creative, analytical, or different.
+You don't need to apologize for being sensitive, intense, quiet, creative, analytical, or different.
 You need to understand how those traits serve your calling.

 2. Study Your Design